Frequently Asked Questions

 When is the project expected to be complete?

 The new facility is scheduled to be delivered in August 2022.
-A period of commissioning will occur before new prison units are brought into operation.
+A period of commissioning will occur before new prison units are brought into operation in 2023.

 How many people will be working on the facility?